tnychn/mpv-discord/README.md

 * ℹ️ Displays song metadata (title, artist, album)
 * ⏳ Displays real time player state and timestamps
 * 🔕 Toggle activation on the fly by key binding
+* 👻 Automatically hide when player is paused

 ## Why?